C.H. Becksvoort, Furniture-Maker

 Two thin-plate options: The .015 or .018-gauge thin plates with its hammer-set toothline slices through wood like a new razor, leaving behind an exceptionally clean, thin kerf.

-Action: And then there's my reputation as a sawfiler, which I mention in all humility: a saw is only as good as it cuts and tracks, no matter how comfortably it fits in the hand or how good it looks.
-I remind myself of this imperative with each saw I build.
-Remember that with a Bad Axe saw, it's the owner of the company personally sharpening up your toothline based on your input and requirements.
+Action: And then there's our reputation for how we set and sharpen our saws, which I mention in all humility: a saw is only as good as it cuts and tracks, no matter how comfortably it fits in the hand or how good it looks.
+We remind ourselves of this imperative with each saw we build, every single day. .

 Sizing Handles: Here's my hand: it measures about 3 3/4" across.
 That's what I'm calling regular, and it will work with a range from 3 5/8" and start getting tight at 3 7/8."
 Bigger hands just under 4" up to 4 1/8" spans will require the size Large handle, and 4 1/4 to 4 1/2 will want an Extra Large.
 Going the opposite direction, if the span of your hand measures in the 3 ¼ up to 3 1/2" range, then we're looking at a size small handle.
 Smaller hands from 2 7/8 up to 3 1/8 should warrant an XS handle. (return to sizing menu)